 The stages of alcohol addiction for high-functioning alcoholics

 Alcohol addiction is a disease that occurs gradually.
 It is considered a disease due to the fact a person does not choose to turn into an addict, just like a person with a condition like cancer does not choose to have it.
 Both conditions must be treated professionally and both develop in stages.

 Alcohol use disorder starts slowly and worsens over time, which can make it difficult for people to realise that a problem is developing.
 Recognising the different stages and their symptoms can make it easier to determine what is happening to you or someone you love.

-Stage 1: Higher tolerance/binge drinking
+Stage 1: Higher tolerance / heavy drinking

 High-functioning alcoholics often lose control of the amount of alcohol they consume after their initial drink.
 Their aim is to get drunk.
 This differs from regular drinkers who actually do not enjoy reaching a level of intoxication that causes blackouts or loss of control.
 During this stage, alcoholics usually drink on the weekends or a few days per week.
-They keep drinking more and more, or binge drink, and their tolerance rises.
+They keep drinking more and more, or binge drink, and their tolerance for alcohol rises.

 Stage 2: Alcohol becomes a coping mechanism

 Alcoholics in stage 2 drink to relieve problems, celebrate victories, and everything inbetween.
 They start to need alcohol to deal with life.
 They will find any excuse to consume alcohol and those closest to them tend to start noticing at this point.